Ukulele Hooley Festival 2019 line up

 Dublin Ukulele Collective

-Members range in age up to 70+ and they perform a diverse repertoire of songs which reflects their age span.
+The Dublin Ukulele Collective (DUC) are a 35 piece ukulele harmony band with a high feel-good-factor.
+Watching DUCs perform, the fun is obvious.
+Members range in age up to 70+ and we perform a diverse repertoire of songs which reflects our age span.

 THE UKULELE UFF TRIO